bpuderer/python-unittest-tutorial/README.md

 ## Best Practices

-* Test cases should be small and test only one thing.
+* Tests should be small and test only one thing.
 * Tests should run fast.
 This is essential for inclusion in a CI environment.
-* Test cases should be fully independent.
+* Tests should be fully independent.
 Tests should not depend on each other and can run in any order any number of times.
 * Tests should be fully automated and not require manual interaction or checks to determine if they pass or fail.
 * Tests should not include unnecessary assertions such as "checkpoints" in the test.
-Assert *only* what the test case is testing.
+Assert *only* what the test is testing.
 See first item in list.
 * Tests should be portable and easily run in different environments.
 * Tests should setup what they require to run.
 Tests should not make assumptions about particular resources existing.
 * Tests should cleanup afterwards.